JOHN W. HARVEY, LCDR, USN

 Wes was aboard the USS Coral Sea as Assistant Navigator before beginning his distinguished career in submarines.
 After submarine school he went to the USS Sea Robin.
 He was assigned to USS Nautilus for the remarkable North Pole transit, then was chief engineer on USS Tullibee.
 He later commanded the USS Thresher, which carried Wes and his crew into the depths for their last dive.

-He has a memory marker in the US Naval Academy Cemetery.
+John's father was a retired Sears and Roebuck appliance salesman who died in Bridgeport in August 1980.
+John has a memory marker in the US Naval Academy Cemetery.

 Photographs